-User group selection

-When using the firewall in interaction with an external database, only user groups that match the filter will be used.
-By default this filter corresponds to
+User group selection When using the firewall in interaction with an external database, only

 ObjectClass = PosixGroup.

 You are accessing the directory in read-only mode.
 The creation of users and groups will not be allowed: since connections to external POSIX LDAP directories must be in read-only, this option will be automatically selected and grayed out.